 Leaders in the U.S. Senate, House, State Executive, and Legislative offices who express unwillingness to recognize science as a concluding arbiter require exposure.
 The name “314.org” elicits a well-known scientific formula for determining the area of a circle – Pi.
 The “Under the Scope” project of 314.org aims at the anti-science members of Congress.
 They analyze votes against the facts, data, and behavior that promotes anti-science policies.
 The open-ended discovery of knowledge is a counterinsurgency effort aimed at the non-scientific community in all political bodies.
 The rise in questioning authority and distrust of empirical evidence has never been more critical.

-Giant flows of new evidence prove political leaders are highly unreliable sources of knowledge.
+New evidence proves political leaders are highly unreliable sources of knowledge.
 The explosion of new instruments for measuring phenomena in every field makes the availability of an ever-lengthening chain of cold digital reasoning a matter of record.
 The capacity of science to test and disprove conjectures continues.
 What remains is a world filled to the meniscus with adjustable explanations and versions of fact in which misinformation is used as an obstruction strategy.
 A fact-sloppy world is not a place to solve problems, especially when the tools are in hand.
 Firm, high-impact daily-actionability is now available in multi-integration forms of data involving cycles from one hundred years to microseconds.

 Last Chance to See